Raiziel/Experimental-Physics-Python-Projects/Project Analysis Reports/README.md

 # Experiment Reports and Analysis
 ## Description
-Provided are all of the analysis that I conducted on each of my respective experiments that would pair to each code project.
+Provided are all of the analyses that I conducted on each of my respective experiments that would pair to each code project.